MuzzamilBukhari/giaicq4-hackathon-1/backend/README.md

 ## Deployment

-The service is designed for deployment on Railway.app.
-See the deployment documentation for more details.
+The service is designed for deployment on Render.com.
+See `DEPLOYMENT.md` for detailed deployment instructions including:
+- Setting up Qdrant Cloud and Neon Postgres
+- Configuring environment variables
+- Deploying with render.yaml or manually via dashboard
+- Indexing documents
+- Monitoring and troubleshooting

 ## Architecture